IuliiaKonovalova/start-with-django/README.md

 8. Create your models;

+9. add your db.sqlite3 to your `.gitignore` file

-9. Pack up your model changes into a migration file:
+10. Pack up your model changes into a migration file:

 `python3 manage.py makemigrations`